ckeditor/ckeditor4/tests/plugins/dialog/manual/pagescroll.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, link

-1. Scroll down until you see editor toolbar, but editing area is outside of view.
+1. Scroll down until you see the editors toolbar, but the editing area is outside of the view.
-1. Press link button.
+1. Press the link button.
-1. Close dialog.
+1. Close the dialog.

 ## Expected

-Page doesn't scroll.
+Window doesn't scroll.

 ## Unexpected

-Page scrolls down to editor.
+Window scrolls down to the editor.